 It is the policy of Fletcher Technical Community College to allow students to request a medical resignation for a given semester.
-In order to be eligible for a medical resignation a student must submit a written recommendation for such a resignation from a licensed physician, psychologist, or psychiatrist.
-Students who are approved for a medical resignation must complete the resignation form and have it signed by the appropriate department head or dean.
+In order to be eligible for a medical resignation a student must submit documentation for such a resignation from a licensed physician, psychologist, or psychiatrist.
+Students who are approved for a medical resignation must complete the resignation form and have it signed by the appropriate department head or dean of the division.
 Students taking a medical resignation must resign from all courses registered for the given semester.
-Students who have previously requested a grade of incomplete and the incomplete grade has been granted are not eligible for a medical resignation.
+Students who have previously been granted a grade of incomplete are not eligible for a medical resignation.
 In any instance where a student is registered for an online course and wishes to remain in the online course, a decision will be rendered by the department head or dean on the status of enrollment.